capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/encrpypt.md

 ### Encrypt content and store it on IPFS

 :::info
 We assume you are familiar with the Ternoa IPFS client.
-Use the Ternoa IFPS node endpoint, with a key generated from our [key generator](https://ipfs-key-manager-git-dev-ternoa.vercel.app/), or your own storage provider.
+Use the Ternoa IPFS node endpoint, with a key generated from our [key generator](https://ipfs-key-manager-git-dev-ternoa.vercel.app/), or your own storage provider.
 Read more about the [Ternoa IPFS client](/for-developers/advanced-guides/ipfs).
 Read more about [storage options.](/for-developers/developer-tools/ipfs-quick-guide)
 :::

-The process of encryption requires a few steps prepare your file (_do not forget to import File from the ternoa-js library_), prepare your metadata and generate your storage solution (here we use the Ternoa IPFS client).
+The process of encryption requires a few steps: preparing your file (_do not forget to import File from the ternoa-js library_), preparing your metadata and generating your storage solution (here we use the Ternoa IPFS client).

 Example using the `secretNftEncryptAndUploadFile()` helper, to encrypt the content of a Secret NFT.